OVALProject/ovalproject.github.io/documentation/policy/versioning/index.md

 <p>Where the first 3 version numbers correspond to the Core version from
 which the Platform Extension is built and the 3 version numbers following the colon (:) represent the Platform Extension’s version.
-For example, the version 5.11.0:5.11 would represent the initial version of an extension built off of the 5.11 version of the OVAL Core.
+For example, the version 5.11.0:1.0 would represent the initial version of an extension built off of the 5.11 version of the OVAL Core.
+The initial version of all Platform Extensions will use the '1.0' notation to the right of the colon to indicate the first version of the extension.
 Note that the trailing UPDATE version number can be omitted when it is "0".
-Finally, it is expected that the PLAT-MAJOR matches the CORE-MAJOR for each Platform Extension.
 Examples of this look like:</p>

 <p><div class="well well">
 	<ul>
-		<li>5.11.0:5.11 – the initial release of the platform extension that supports 5.11 of the core model</li>
+		<li>5.11.0:1.0 – the initial release of the platform extension that supports 5.11 of the core model</li>
-		<li>5.11.1:5.11.2 – a second update to the platform extension that supports the 5.11 core model</li>
+		<li>5.11.0:2.0 – a major update to the platform extension that supports the 5.11 core model</li>
-		<li>5.11.0:5.12 – a minor revision to the platform extension that supports the 5.11 core</li>
+		<li>5.11.0:2.1 – a minor revision to the platform extension that supports the 5.11 core</li>
+		<li>5.11.0:2.1.1 - an update revision to the platform extension that supports the 5.11 core</li>
+		<li>5.12.1:1.0 - the initial release of the platform extension that supporte the 5.12.1 core</li>
 	</ul>
 </div></p>